flutter/website/src/docs/release/breaking-changes/mouse-tracker-annotation-requires-parameter-key.md

 ## Timeline

-This change was made at v1.13.4.
+This change was made at v1.13.6.

+The API related to `MouseTrackerAnnotation` was not stable at the time of writing, since a large change was in plan.
+It's recommended to refer to later migration guides for up-to-date information.

 ## References